Vegetables and Pulses Data

 - Data by Commodity provides current import and export data for more than 40 individual fresh and processed vegetable and pulse commodities on a marketing-year basis.

-- Yearbook Tables (in Excel and PDF) contain a time series of the annual per capita supply and use data for fresh and processed vegetables and for dry pulse crops.
+- Yearbook Tables (in Excel and machine readable data) contain a time series of the annual per capita supply and use data for fresh and processed vegetables and for dry pulse crops.
 Included are U.S. production, exports, imports, per capita utilization, and prices.

 This data product is a work in progress.
 For help understanding the data, see Documentation.